Carlos Lozano. Currently held at the French Robertson Unit, TDCJ.

 Despite the State's repeated assertions that blood evidence needed testing, no DNA testing was ever performed or even attempted — even though the State filed an affidavit to collect Lozano's DNA for comparison.
 This is devastating because if the blood belonged to Hinojos, it would have proved he physically entered Lozano's vehicle.
 Under Texas Penal Code § 9.32(b), that entry triggers the Castle Doctrine's presumption of reasonableness — the exact issue the jury asked about in its note during deliberations.
 The evidence that could have conclusively answered the jury's question was destroyed.

 The truck was held for approximately 23 months total.
 During that time, the windows were left down at the police impound, exposing the interior to the elements and destroying the blood evidence.
-The truck was ultimately released to the bank holding the title on December 19, 2017 — over Lozano's objection and without the defense ever having the opportunity to independently test the blood evidence.
-By the time Lozano was allowed to inspect it, all blood splatter evidence had been completely destroyed.
+On December 19, 2017 — just three months after conviction — Judge Garcia signed an Order of Release of Property directing the truck be released to Government Employees Credit Union (GECU), the lienholder, "in the care of: Carlos Miranda, III, Attorney for GECU or Juan Montoya (Tri-State Recovery)."
+The truck was released to the bank, not to Lozano or his family, and without the defense ever having the opportunity to independently test the blood evidence.

 Why does this matter?
 If DNA testing had revealed Jorge Hinojos's blood inside Lozano's truck, it would have proven beyond any doubt that Hinojos had entered the vehicle — the exact question the jury asked about during deliberations.
 Under Texas Penal Code § 9.32(b), when a person unlawfully and with force enters an occupied vehicle, the vehicle's occupant is presumed to have acted reasonably in using deadly force.
 Hinojos's blood inside the truck would have conclusively established entry and triggered the Castle Doctrine's presumption of reasonableness, giving Lozano the legal right to defend himself.
 The State claimed blood testing was needed, held the truck for 23 months, never performed any testing, allowed the evidence to be destroyed by leaving the windows down — and then the CCA held there was no evidence Lozano had a subjective belief deadly force was necessary.
 The very evidence that would have settled this question was destroyed while in the State's custody.